techjb/ByteTiles/ByteTilesSpec/1.0/spec.md

 ## Differences with MBTiles

-ByteTiles is thinked to be created from an mbtiles file.
-See the [MBTiles 1.3 Specification](https://github.com/mapbox/mbtiles-spec/blob/master/1.3/spec.md).
+ByteTiles is thinked to be created from an mbtiles file (See the [MBTiles 1.3 Specification](https://github.com/mapbox/mbtiles-spec/blob/master/1.3/spec.md)).
 Differences are:

 * MBTiles follows the [TMS](https://wiki.osgeo.org/wiki/Tile_Map_Service_Specification) scheme and ByteTiles instead follows the XYZ scheme.
 See how [to convert](https://gist.github.com/tmcw/4954720).

-* The `medatada` table in mbtiles is a key-value json.
+* The `medatada` table in mbtiles is a key-value json in ByteTiles.

 ## Definitions

-### Byte range

-A byte range is defined by a start *position* and *length* in bytes separated by `-` character.
-For example the byte range `822834-234` indicates the position `822834` from the start of the file and a length of `234` bytes.

 ### Tile key

 A tile key is the XYZ identifier separated by `/` character.
 For example the tile key `8015/6171/14` corresponds to x: 8015, y: 6171, z: 14.

+### Byte range

+A byte range is defined by a *position* from the beggining of the file and *length* in bytes separated by `-` character.
+The byte range `822834-234` indicates the position `822834` and a length of `234` bytes.

 ### Header

-The header is a json containing metadata of the ByteTiles file.
-We call it header to avoid misunderstandings with the metadata mbtiles table.
+Json containing metadata of the ByteTiles file.
+We call it *header* to avoid misunderstandings with the *metadata* mbtiles table.

 * The header MUST contains a key named `version` with the ByteTiles version specification.